Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Abstract

 \section{Abstract}

-We present the first sublinear round algorithm for approximately sampling uniform spanning trees in the \cc{} model of distributed computing.
-In particular, our algorithm requires $\Tilde{O}(n^{0.658})$ rounds for sampling a spanning tree from a distribution within total variation distance $1/n^c$, for arbitrary constant $c > 0$, from the uniform distribution.
-More precisely, our algorithm requires $\Tilde{O}(n^{1/2 + \alpha})$ rounds, where $O(n^\alpha)$ is the running time of matrix multiplication in the \cc{} model, currently at $\alpha = 1 - 2/\omega = 0.158$, where $\omega$ is the sequential matrix multiplication time exponent.
-In a remarkable result, Aldous (SIDM 1990) and Broder (FOCS 1989) showed that the first visit edge to each vertex, excluding the start vertex, during a random walk forms a uniformly chosen spanning tree of the underlying graph.
-The biggest challenge with the Aldous-Broder algorithm is that it requires a random walk that covers the graph; the expected cover time can be $\Theta(mn)$ for an n-vertex, m-edge graph.
-We overcome this challenge of having to take a long random walk by using a variety of techniques in the \cc{} model, including fast matrix multiplication, top-down filling of walk midpoints and compressed representation of midpoint sequences, and the fast computation and use of Schur complement and shortcut graphs.
+We present the first sublinear-in-$n$ round algorithm for sampling an approximately uniform spanning tree of an $n$-vertex graph in the \cc{} model of distributed computing.
+In particular, our algorithm requires $\Tilde{O}(n^{0.657})$ rounds for sampling a spanning tree within total variation distance $1/n^c$, for arbitrary constant $c > 0$, from the uniform distribution.
+More precisely, our algorithm requires $\Tilde{O}(n^{1/2 + \alpha})$ rounds, where $O(n^\alpha)$ is the running time of matrix multiplication in the \cc{} model (currently $\alpha = 1 - 2/\omega = 0.157$, where $\omega$ is the sequential matrix multiplication time exponent).
+We can adapt our algorithm to give exact rather than approximate samples, but with a larger, though still $o(n)$, runtime of $\Tilde{O}(n^{2/3+\alpha}) = O(n^{.824})$.